 The Deep Basin segment includes approximately 2.8 million net acres of land primarily in the Elmworth-Wapiti, Kaybob-Edson, and Clearwater operating areas, rich in natural gas and NGLs.
 The assets are located in Alberta and British Columbia and include interests in numerous natural gas processing facilities (collectively, the "Deep Basin Assets").
-These assets were acquired on May 17, 2017.
+The Deep Basin Assets were acquired on May 17, 2017.